Gravitational Waves from Inflaton Decay and Bremsstrahlung: Couplings to matter: reheating and graviton bremsstrahlung.

 During reheating gravitons will also be emitted due to the effect of bremsstrahlung.
-The relevant diagrams are presented at Figure 1.
-The diagrams (c) and (d) do not contribute to the graviton emission for kinematical reasons and due to orthogonality of graviton polarisation tensor.
-The differential decay rate from the first two diagrams is,

-For the reheating coupling as in \eqref{reh}\footnote{The bremsstrahlung rate grows as $1/k$ at low energies which means that the resummation including soft emission is required for very low frequencies, when $G(k)\sim 1$ \cite{Barker:1969jk,Addazi:2019mjh}.
+The relevant diagrams are presented at Figure 4 in Appendix.
+The differential decay rate from the first two diagrams is, \footnote{The bremsstrahlung rate grows as $1/k$ at low energies which means that the resummation including soft emission is required for very low frequencies, when $G(k)\sim 1$ \cite{Barker:1969jk,Addazi:2019mjh}.
 However, in the cases considered in this paper, such low momenta corespond to superhorizon gravitons which we do not include anyway.},